sunilrao1/personal_website/content/projects/music_appreciation.md

 While exercising.
 While working.
 While cooking.
 While driving (this one’s better, though).
 While…doing something else.

 I think it’s cool that music can be the soundtrack to our lives - to other activities.
-But isn’t it also sometime worth giving our undivided attention?
+But ought to be a centerpiece at times, too.
 If music is always a secondary activity, of course I won’t appreciate it much.

 —